0ld-dancer/dq_projects/README.md

 ### [3.
 Exploring Ebay Car Sales Data (RU)](https://github.com/0ld-dancer/dq_projects/blob/main/3.%20Exploring%20Ebay%20Car%20Sales%20Data/Exploring%20Ebay%20Car%20Sales%20Data.ipynb)

  I've been working with a dataset of used cars from the [German eBay classifieds](https://data.world/data-society/used-cars-data) in this guided project.
-The goal was to cleanse and examine this data in an attempt to find some connection between price and brand or mileage.
+The goal was to cleanse and examine this data in an attempt to find some relationship between price and brand or mileage.

  The first project with the `numpy` and `pandas`